 Another famous painting was “Suzanne Valadon” by Henri de Toulouse-Lautrec, who became her lover for a while.
 She began watching their techniques and soon launched her own career as an artist and painter, much much encouragement from Edgar Degas, Renoir, and Lautrec.

 In 1894, Valadon became the first woman painter admitted to the Société Nationale des Beaux-Arts.
-You can find some of her works at the Musée de Montmartre and Centre Pompidou in Paris.
+You can find some of her works at the Musée de Montmartre in Montmartre (18th) and Centre Pompidou in the 4th arrondissement of Paris.

 11. Hélène de Beauvoir (1910 – 2001)